rastin-ghasemi/Prometheus_Operator/README.md

 ## Step 9:Configure Node Monitoring
 Why?
-- Nodes need a DaemonSet (node-exporter) to expose CPU, memory, disk metrics.
+- Nodes need a DaemonSet (node-exporter) to expose CPU, memory, and disk metrics.

-- PodMonitor tells Prometheus how to scrape node-exporter.
+- PodMonitor tells Prometheus how to scrape the node-exporter.
 ```bash
 # Check if node-exporter is already installed (OLM may deploy it)
 kubectl get daemonset -n monitoring -l app.kubernetes.io/name=node-exporter